jerryryle/rogueportal/docs/index.md

 ```

 ## Manually create the Rogue Portal
-This section will show you how to manually configure Rasbian to be a Rogue Portal without using the Debian packages.
+This section will show you how to manually configure Raspberry Pi OS to be a Rogue Portal without using the Debian packages.
 It primarily serves to document the configuration that the Debian packages do.

 ### A brief explanation of how the Rogue Portal works
 After connecting to a new WiFi network, a device will first request a specific "known good" test URL to see if it can reach the internet.
 If it gets the response its expecting, it will infer that it is connected to the internet and do nothing.